The Real Estate Purchase Contract

-A deposit is usually made when the buyer signs the contract, which is held in escrow by a third party, e.g., the seller's real estate lawyer or title company until the closing.
-It is usually a fraction of the selling price and is specified in the contract.
-The earnest money deposit is a credit towards the final negotiated purchase price.
+A deposit is usually made when the buyer signs the contract.
+The money is then held in escrow until closing by a third party such as the seller's real estate attorney or a title company.
+The deposit is usually a fraction of the selling price and the amount should be specified in the contract.
+It's a credit towards the final negotiated purchase price.

-The most common "out" is because of financing contingencies.
-If the buyer tries, in good faith, to get a mortgage and is turned down, the contract is canceled and no one is at fault.
+The most common "out" occurs because of financing issues.
+If you try in good faith to get a mortgage and you're turned down, the contract is canceled and no one is at fault.
 Many things can go wrong in underwriting.
-Just because a buyer is pre-approved by a lender does not mean the buyer will emerge successfully from underwriting.
+There's no guarantee that a buyer will actually be given a loan just because she's been pre-approved by a lender.

-Another common out is the inspection contingency.
-If the inspection turns up defects, and they all do, and the buyer deems the deficiencies to be too much to deal with, or the buyer and seller cannot reach agreement on repair of the defects, the parties can cancel the contract, and no one is at fault.
+Another common "out" is the inspection contingency.
+If the inspection turns up defects—and they almost always all do—and if the buyer decides those deficiencies are too much to deal with, the parties can cancel the contract if they can't reach an agreement regarding repairs.
+No one is at fault.

-In some parts of the country, home inspections are completed in advance of executing a final purchase contract, so an inspection might not be a contingency of the purchase contract.
+In some parts of the country, home inspections are completed in advance of executing a final purchase contract so an inspection might not be listed as a contingency.